The-Brook-Nook/General/README.md

 You can purchase the Golden Paw gamepass found in-game on in the game's store page found [here](https://www.roblox.com/game-pass/4707597/VIP).
 VIP can also be given by moderators.

 #### 3. How does reputation work?
 You earn reputation by playing the game.
-There's a lot of factors to the system, and being "active" is vague on purpose.
-We don't want players to know how reputation because we want it to be a reliable scale of trust.
-There's no tricks on gaining more reputation.
+There's a lot of factors in the system, the system is vague on purpose.
+We don't want players to know how reputation works because we want it to be a reliable scale of trust.
+There's no tricks to gain more reputation.

 #### 4. Where can I apply for moderator in the hangout?
 The applications are not always open, to learn more information about the status of the applications, you may join the server [here](https://discord.gg/furryfandom).
 More information is stated in [this channel](https://discord.com/channels/718167064883232779/802998375007780864)